mtojek/dependency-injection-in-go/README.md

 The application has a separated "services" package, which contains two another packages - "implementation" and "interfaces".
 The first one contains several application services (also organized in packages) like a `BookService`, `BorrowService`, `UserService`, `LoggerService` and `BorrowingFormatter`.

 I assume that all mentioned services should be stateless, thus they can be represented by only one instance per service.
+The separation of interfaces and implementation prevents from problematic dependency cycles.

 ### BookService - Sample Service